morpheus65535/bazarr/README.md

 # bazarr
 Bazarr is a companion application to Sonarr.
 It manage and download subtitles based on your requirements.
 You defined your preferences by TV show and Bazarr take care of everything for you.

+# Support
+Please open an issue on Github.
+You can also reach me on Discord: https://discord.gg/MH2e2eb

 ## Major Features Include:

 * Support for major platforms: Windows, Linux, macOS, Raspberry Pi, etc.